ksatriow/readme-mws/README.md

 ## *feature-dashboard-mws*

 Dashboard MWS display the value of water temperature and digital power meter sensor and indicator of sensor and relay state in android apps.
-This feature using firebase realtime database to saving data from ESP32 and communicate between FisTx app and firmware.
+This feature using firebase realtime database to saving data from ESP32 and communicate between App and firmware.

 ## **Tools and Libraries**